raspberrypilearning/robo-butler/wiimote-setup.md

 Now you know that Bluetooth is working and can communicate with the Wiimote.
 The last step is to make sure that we can talk to the Wiimote using Python.

 ##Step 2.
+Install the CWiid Module

-Install the CWiid Module so that Python can talk to the Wiimote
+You need to install the CWiid module so that Python can talk to the Wiimote.

 Type `sudo apt-get install python-cwiid`.